e-kotov/grid-sample-containerized/README.md

 ## Run this repository in a web browser using Binder.
 Push the button >> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/e-kotov/grid-sample-containerized/HEAD?urlpath=rstudio)

+First launch may take up to 5 minutes.

 This repository contains files for the article about using containers for reproducible research with applications in demography.

 ## Files description